 This approach encourages healthcare professionals to think beyond immediate treatments and consider long-term health strategies that align with patient-centered outcomes.

-Adopting VBC requires providers to embrace significant changes, including the integration of advanced health information technologies for better data analytics, care coordination, and patient engagement.
+Adopting VBC technology requires providers to embrace significant changes, including the integration of advanced health information technologies for better data analytics, care coordination, and patient engagement.

 Providers face the challenge of reorienting their practices around these principles, which may involve retraining staff, investing in new technologies, and developing new care protocols that prioritize value over volume.